gooddata/GoodData-CL/cli-distro/examples/jdbc/README.md

 # Loading Fundamentals data from an existing JDBC source into GoodData

-This example shows how to connect an existing database accessible via JDBC, and create and populate a GoodData data set with results of a `SELECT` statement performed against an embedded database of companies fundamentals.
+This example shows how to connect an existing database accessible via JDBC, and create and populate a GoodData data set with results of a `SELECT` statement performed against an embedded database of companies' fundamentals.

 Run `gdi.sh` with the `fundamentals.txt` script.
 The script uses the `fundamentals.config.xml` configuration.